angad-singh/cs349/assignments/a2/README.md

 - `ToolPalette,java`
 - `MyCanvas.java`

+Run the command `make run` to launch the app from command line.

 Some of the icons used in this app have been sourced from external website.

 Licences for all the icons used in this project.